 Once a built-in bunk bed is installed, it cannot be moved.
 While these designs often sound like a good idea as they can be visually appealing and blend in with the space, freestanding bunk beds remain the most ideal solutions as they can easily be repurposed and moved into a new home, making them more sustainable in the long-run.

 One of our most valued principles is creating sustainable furniture that will last and be able to be reused, repurposed, and adapt with the owner’s life: easily moving with them to a new home or disassembled and stored as needed.
 Built-in bunk beds will last around 10 years before they are outgrown by kids, possibly even less if a move occurs.
 Once this happens the bed can’t simply be disassembled and moved into a new home, and will have to be demolished, wasting materials, time, and money.
 Meanwhile, our free-standing beds can be passed on and enjoyed by a new family and will last 15 or 20 years, sometimes even longer.
-For this reason we’ve created ourfurniture resale program, which connects pre-owned pieces of furniture with new buyers, extending the furniture’s life and usability.
+For this reason we’ve created ourfurniture resale program, which connects customers who want to sell their Casa Kids furniture with new buyers, extending the furniture’s life and usability.

 Built-in beds can seem like a good idea if you’re planning to stay in your home for the next 10+ years, but unexpected changes happen.
 If you need to move, unfortunately built-in furniture cannot come with you.
 Even small changes are difficult, like simply rearranging the room’s layout.
 Kids will either outgrow their furniture, or simply want a change in the arrangement of their room.
 Free-standing furniture allows for these unexpected changes easily, allowing you to move everything around the room for a new layout, for painting the room, or to come with you to a new home.